marcinzm/drone-battery-recharge-calculator/README.md

 3) Installation:

 a) download the DroneBatteryLoadCalculator folder with all files and subfolders from github

 b) Please create a folder DroneBatteryLoadCalculator in i.e. c:\ or d:\ drive.
 Cope the installation files into that folder

 c) add the this c:\DroneBatteryLoadCalculator\bin\Release\ folder to Windows environment to make the application run globally on every place of your drive

-d) If you use Total Commander please type gl.exe on any drive and any folder you currently are. the software should run, if doesn`t run please install the latest Windows .NET framework package from microsoft.com web page.
+d) If you use Total Commander please type gl.exe on any drive and any folder you currently are, the software should run, if doesn`t run please install the latest Windows .NET framework package from microsoft.com web page.

 e) You can change the language settings from Polski (Polish) to English.

 2) Bugs